OskarHulter/sln-spellbook/src/content/docs/guides/c#-unit-testing.md

 - Predicate: one param, must return a bool.

 all of these lambda expressions inherit their behavior from the delegate type.

+Chaining is a powerful feature of .NET delegates and many developers may not realize that when passed an Action, Func, or Predicate they may be getting more than one.
+When writing libraries that pass these types around, it may be necessary for library authors to check the GetInvocationList and react accordingly: throw an exception, invoke each instance and aggregate the results, or do nothing different.

 ```c#